Governance Accounts

 2. Customary governance fills critical gaps.
 The Traditional Chiefs Council (Institution 8) provides governance functions (compliance monitoring, adaptive management through seasonal closures) in nearshore areas that would otherwise require significant government expenditure to replicate.
 Governance accounts should document these customary institutions alongside formal agencies, consistent with the guidance in TG-3.6 Traditional Knowledge Accounts.

 3. The governance coverage index is sensitive to spatial weighting.
 Because the EEZ dominates total marine area, the coverage index is heavily influenced by EEZ governance capacity.
-Alternative weighting approaches (e.g., by economic value, ecological significance, or population proximity) would yield different results and may be appropriate for different analytical purposes.
+The choice of weighting scheme should be matched to the analytical purpose:

 4. Coherence gaps are identifiable.
 The overlap between fisheries and environmental mandates in coral reef areas, and the absence of an integrated marine spatial plan, represent coherence gaps that governance accounts can document and track over time.